kirstvh/BioCCP.jl/README.md

 ### 2. Case study Pluto notebook

-The second Pluto notebooks contains two case studies, illustrating the application of the BioCCP.jl package to real biological problems, more specifically:
+The [second Pluto notebook](/notebooks/BioCCP_Case_Study.jl) contains two case studies, illustrating the application of the BioCCP.jl package to real biological problems, more specifically:

 &emsp; **(1)** &emsp; Studying the required sample size and related statistics for a genome-wide CRISPR experiment